rmuit/copernica-api/README.md

 ### Compatibility

-The library works with PHP5 and PHP7.
+The library works with PHP7/8 and _probably_ with PHP5.

-While PHP5 is way beyond end-of-life, I'm trying to keep it compatible as long as I don't see a real benefit / because  I'm still used to it / because who knows what old code companies are still running internally.
+While PHP5 is way beyond end-of-life, I'm trying to keep it compatible as long as I don't see a real benefit to using PHP7-only constructs, because I'm still used to it / because who knows what old code companies are still running internally.
 I won't reject PHP7-only additions though.
-(Admittedly not using the ?? operator is starting to feel masochistic.)
+And test coverage for PHP5 was already dropped because the tests themselves contain PHP7-only constructs, so I won't notice if I accidentally break PHP5 compatibility.

 ### Project name